 Preparing For Your Havanese Puppy

-I will send you home with a collar, short leash, blanket with the scent of Mom and littermates, toothbrush, food, vitamins, toy, health record and guarantee.
+I will send you home with a collar, short leash, blanket with the scent of Mom and littermates, toothbrush, food, NuVet vitamins(enough for a few days), toy, health record and guarantee.
 Your pup will be up to date with all shots and preventative treatments.

 You might want to have: